jasuperior/4.iv/README.md

 assert(a(3) == 3);
 ```

-when a state variable is called with a promise, it will internally await the value returned from the promise.
+When a state variable is called with a promise, it will internally await the value returned from the promise.

 ```typescript
 a(